Fireworks

 These circa 1907 cards of Lakeport Square show the Mount Belknap House on the right.

 The Mount Belknap House in 1885.
-The actual year of construction is unknown, but it is likely the Mount Belknap house was built in the mid-1870s.
+The actual year of construction is unknown, but it is likely the Mount Belknap House was built in the mid-1870s.

 The building to the immediate left of the hotel was known as the Cushing Block and housed at first a bakery, then a paint store, then a hardware store.
 Apartments were rented on the top two floors.
+Below are various postcards of the rebuilt hotel.

 Lakeport Square in 1937.